Home » Refinance Student Loans

 When student loan forgiveness might be a better route

 If you have federal student loans, you might be able to take advantage of various loan forgiveness programs, including Public Service Loan Forgiveness if you work in the public or nonprofit sector.
-Another option is an IDR plan that includes loan forgiveness after 20-25 years of qualifying payments.
+Another option is an IDR plan that includes loan forgiveness after 20 to 25 years of qualifying payments.

 Loan forgiveness is worth pursuing for most prosthodontists, especially if your residency program had additional high costs or if you attended a private dental school.